Duke's Krzyzewski eager for a final run with the Blue Devils - WTMJ

 AP Basketball Writer

 DURHAM, N.C.
-(AP) — Duke’s Mike Krzyzewski feels the time is right to step away from a Hall of Fame coaching career.
-He’s also eager to get back on the court for a final run after a bumpy year.
+(AP) — Mike Krzyzewski had pondered for years when it would be the right time to leave a Hall of Fame coaching career that he has long loved.

-“I’m not going to change what I do this year, neither are those guys, my staff,” Krzyzewski said.
-“We’re going to go after it like we normally go after it.”
+Now Krzyzewski and the Blue Devils have committed to a plan: coach a final season in a farewell tour of sorts for one of the college basketball’s icons, then hand off to a trusted successor.
+And he’s eager for that chance, particularly after a bumpy season.

+“There’s nothing sad about this,” the 74-year-old Krzyzewski said Thursday.
+“This is not sad.
+I’m happy.
+I’m excited.”

+“The reason we’re doing this is because (wife) Mickie and I have decided the journey’s going to be over in a year,” Krzyzewski said.
+“And we’re going to go after it as hard as we possibly can.
+And then we’ll be a part of Duke’s continuing journey … for as long as we’re around, for as long as we’re around.”

-The school has also named former Duke player and associate head coach Jon Scheyer as Krzyzewski’s successor for the 2022-23 season, turning the upcoming season into a farewell tour for Krzyzewski around the Atlantic Coast Conference and the sport he has become synonymous with over more than four decades.
+The school has named former Duke player and associate head coach Jon Scheyer as Krzyzewski’s successor for the 2022-23 season, with Scheyer’s news conference scheduled for Friday.

+In the meantime, there’s the drive to help Duke regroup after missing the NCAA Tournament for the first time since 1995, which came while playing with no “Cameron Crazies” fans amid COVID-19 protocols.

+In a social media post Wednesday night, the program billed Krzyzewski’s final season as “The Last Ride” as the Blue Devils add one of the nation’s top recruiting classes.
+The coach — with five national championships in 41 seasons with the Blue Devils and 1,170 career wins going back to his time at Army — knows it will add a bit of extra juice to games next season, too.

+“We just want to make this season as great as possible for not only us but for him — and really just to give him one last thing to go out with on top,” Moore said.
+“And hopefully we can get that for him.”

-Krzyzewski got emotional and choked up multiple times when talking about his career, including about late athletics director Tom Butters — who hired Krzyzewski as an unknown coach from Army and stuck with him after a consecutive 17-loss seasons early in his tenure.
+Krzyzewski got emotional multiple times when talking about his career, including about the late athletic director Tom Butters — who hired an unknown Krzyzewski in March 1980 and stuck with him after consecutive 17-loss seasons early in his tenure.

-Krzyzewski went on to lead Duke to five national championships, most recently in 2015.
-He has 1,170 career wins going back to his time at Army.
-And 1,097 wins have come during 41 years with the Blue Devils.

 More AP college basketball: http://apnews.com/hub/college-basketball and http://www.twitter.com/AP_Top25